 I'll get this over to you by the end of the week.

 In the meantime, please don't hesitate to reach out with any questions.

 After a Coffee Chat or Informational Interview

-All follow up emails don’t have to include a specific ask.
-In the email template we wrote below we provided gratitude and additional value for the person we met with.
+A follow-up email doesn't have to include a specific ask.
+In the email template we wrote below, we provided gratitude and additional value for the person we met with.
 The goal here is to continue to create feelings of connection between you and the other person so you can continue to build upon the foundation.

-Offering up ways you can support them also shows that you are interested in a relationship that is mutually beneficial and want to provide value to them as well.
+Offering up ways you can support them also shows that you are interested in a relationship that is mutually beneficial and that you want to provide value to them as well.

 Thank you again for taking the time to meet with me yesterday.
 I learned so much from your journey and am really appreciative you were so willing to share and offer advice.

 Based on our conversation I wanted to share (a few articles, podcasts, etc) that I think you'd enjoy.

 I hope we stay in touch, and please let me know if there's any way I can support you.

 Mastering knockout subject lines is an art form in itself.
 It's the door stopper that can grant you access or prevent your email from ever being opened.
 But all too often, people spend the bulk of their time writing their emails only to rush through the subject lines.